Eucharist denial to Catholic politicians over abortion: Uruguay

 In 2012, various news outlets reported that all of the Catholic legislators who supported the decriminalization of abortion in Uruguay had been excommunicated by the country's conference of bishops.
 That was the result of a misunderstanding and the secretary-general of the conference of bishops later said that the penalty of automatic excommunication applies to those who are directly involved in an abortion, "which does not include those who vote for a law that allows it."

+View of Church Leaders

+Individual church leaders have given differing views on denial.
+Cardinal Francis Arinze supports doing so saying:

+Cardinal Peter Turkson opposes denial saying, "The Eucharist should not in any way become a weapon.”